palewire/observable-framework-cpi-example/README.md

     # Return it
     return df

-# Get the standard CPI-U series, but not seasonally adjusted
+# Using our function to get the standard CPI-U series, but not seasonally adjusted
 all_df = get_dataframe(seasonally_adjusted=False)

 # Get the same series but for the 'core' CPI, which excludes food and energy